USS Maine (1890): 1974 Rickover investigation

-Rickover became intrigued with the disaster and began a private investigation in 1974, using information from the two official inquiries, newspapers, personal papers, and information on the construction and ammunition of Maine.
+Admiral Hyman G. Rickover became intrigued with the disaster and began a private investigation in 1974, using information from the two official inquiries, newspapers, personal papers, and information on the construction and ammunition of Maine.
 He concluded that the explosion was not caused by a mine, and speculated that spontaneous combustion was the most likely cause, from coal in the bunker next to the magazine.
 He published a book about this investigation in 1976 entitled How the Battleship Maine Was Destroyed.

 In the 2001 book Theodore Roosevelt, the U.S. Navy and the Spanish–American War, Wegner revisits the Rickover investigation and offers additional details.
 According to Wegner, Rickover interviewed naval historians at the Energy Research and Development Agency after reading an article in the Washington Star-News by John M. Taylor.
 The author claimed that the U.S. Navy "made little use of its technically trained officers during its investigation of the tragedy."
 The historians were working with Rickover on a study of the Navy's nuclear propulsion program, but they said that they knew no details of Maines sinking.
 Rickover asked whether they could investigate the matter, and they agreed.
 Wegner says that all relevant documents were obtained and studied, including the ship's plans and weekly reports of the unwatering of Maine in 1912 (the progress of the cofferdam) written by William Furgueson, chief engineer for the project.
 These reports included numerous photos annotated by Furgueson with frame and strake numbers on corresponding parts of the wreckage.
 Two experts were brought in to analyze the naval demolitions and ship explosions.
 They concluded that the photos showed "no plausible evidence of penetration from the outside," and they believed that the explosion originated inside the ship.